autonity/autonity-oracle/README.md

 make mock

+To build a plugin, please refer to [How to build a plugin](plugins/README.md)

 Built binaries are presented at: `./build/bin` under which there is a `plugins` directory for the built plugins as well.